• Skip to primary navigation

 Cheat's Danish Apple Cake - Gammeldags Æblekage - served on a board with spoons in individual glasses.

-However, I have to admit that as much as I enjoy eating Danish Apple Cake, (usually courtesy of my mum at Christmas and other special occasions), I rarely make it myself.
 It’s the making of the toasted oats with sugar and butter that can sometimes be a bit tricky as they can catch and burn, plus it’s just another bit of fiddle and an extra pan to wash up.

 Cheat's Danish Apple Cake - Gammeldags Æblekage - served on a board with spoons in individual glasses.

 For some time I’ve thought I should cheat and substitute the toasted oats for something else.
-So I decided to use crushed oaty biscuits (aka Hobnobs but I used a supermarket own brand) or you could also use granola, Amarettini biscuits or any other crunchy biscuit eg Gingernuts would be great to ring the changes!
+So I decided to use crushed oat cookies (eg McVities Hobnobs but I used a supermarket’s own brand).

 I’ve usually served it in one large serving bowl but this time opted for individual glasses/goblets.